 Edward Herbert Thompson was born in Worcester, Massachussetts, USA.
 He had no formal training in the field of archaeology.
 However, he was inspired by the works of John Lloyd Stephens, himself an American explorer, writer, and diplomat.
 Stephens was a pivotal figure in the rediscovery of Maya civilization throughout Middle America and in the planning of the Panama railroad.
 In 1879, Thompson published a paper suggesting that Mayan civilization may have originated on the lost continent of Atlantis.
 The article attracted the attention of Stephen Salisbury III, son of an American landowner and a benefactor of the American Antiquarian Society, who persuaded Thompson to move to Yucatán to explore the ruins on his behalf.

 Thompson was then (through the support of Senator George Frisbie Hoar of Massachusetts) appointed U.S. consul at Mérida in 1885.
 Thompson probably lived very closely with Maya Indians, thus learning their language as well as their lifestyle.
 He gained confidence as well as the Mayan’s friendship and in that way managed to secure valuable assistance in conducting his excavations.
-At Chichén Itzá, Edward Herbert Thomson worked on the great terraced pyramid, the astronomical observatory, the ceremonial court with its evidence of ritual games, and the temple decorated with a frieze of jaguars and shields and interior wall paintings of warriors attacking a city.
+A stay in Chichén Itzá prompted him to purchase a nearby abandoned hacienda along with the ruins of the Mayan city for $500.
+Here in Chichén Itzá, Edward Herbert Thomson worked on the great terraced pyramid, the astronomical observatory, the ceremonial court with its evidence of ritual games, and the temple decorated with a frieze of jaguars and shields and interior wall paintings of warriors attacking a city.

 The Sacred Well of Chichén Itzá